Emeric53/Emeric53.github.io/docs/Remote sensing.md

 # Remote sensing

-## atmospheric remote sensing

-### Hyperspectral imager
-Hyperspectral imager is the instrument has pretty high spectral resolution.
+This section is the part for remote sensing.